 Off season softball training sometimes even requires more planning than during the season.
 One of the most common statements that I hear when coaches talk about off season training is “it just gets boring” My answer to that is “it doesn’t have to be boring”.
 The reason I say that is because I think that coaches sometimes only focus on a small part of the game during the off season, perhaps not realizing that there are so many more things that the team can be doing to train for the upcoming season.

-Yes, you do need to train and solidify fundamental softball skills because without them your team will not be able to execute without minimizing errors when it counts.
+Yes, you do need to train and solidify fundamental softball skills because without them your team will not be able to minimize errors when it counts.
 But what about the rest of the game.
-There are still components of softball that are still not really considered important to success.
-I am talking about the following concepts that can complete the training for your team if done correctly and methodically through your off season and then maintained through the competitive portion of your season.
+There are still components of softball that are sometimes not considered important to success.
+I am talking about the following concepts that can complete the training for your team if done correctly and methodically through your pre season and then maintained through the competitive portion of your season.